Chocobozzz/PeerTube/README.md

 </h1>

 <h4 align="center">
-Prototype of a decentralized video streaming platform using P2P (bittorrent) directly in the web browser with <a href="https://github.com/feross/webtorrent">WebTorrent</a>.
+Prototype of a decentralized video streaming platform using P2P (BitTorrent) directly in the web browser with <a href="https://github.com/feross/webtorrent">WebTorrent</a>.
 </h4>

 <p align="center">